DBradley27/Kinase-specificity-evolution/README.md

 To make the underlying method more accessible, all steps stated above (sequence alignment -> tree generation -> ancestral sequence reconstruction -> divergence score calculation -> 3D mapping) have been repeated in the same way for a simplified example (PKA vs. PKG kinases) in the following file:
 ```
-Kinase_toy_example.pdf
+Kinase_analysis_example.pdf
 ```
-The R code used for the analysis of this 'toy' example is provided in the following markdown file:
+The R code used for the analysis of this PKA/PKG example is provided in the following markdown file:
 ```
-Kinase_toy_example.Rmd
+Kinase_analysis_example.Rmd
 ```

 ## Evolutionry analysis of phosphorylation data